-Jennifer Dabbs Sciubba is Stanley J. Buckman Professor of International Studies and Associate Professor at Rhodes College in Memphis, Tennessee.
-She is also a Global Fellow with the Woodrow Wilson Center’s Environmental Change and Security Program and Senior Fellow with the Atlantic Council, both in Washington, DC.
+Jennifer Dabbs Sciubba is the Stanley J. Buckman Professor of International Studies and department chair (rank of Associate) at Rhodes College in Memphis, Tennessee.
+She is also a Global Fellow with the Woodrow Wilson Center’s Environmental Change and Security Program and a non-resident fellow with the Center for Strategic and International Studies (CSIS), both in Washington, DC.
 Dr. Sciubba has studied at the Max Planck Institute for Demographic Research in Rostock, Germany, and is a former demographics consultant to the US Office of the Secretary of Defense (Policy).
-She is the author of Everybody Counts: How Sex, Death, and Migration Shape Our World (forthcoming, WW Norton 2019) and The Future Faces of War: Population and National Security (2011).
+She is the author of Everybody Counts: How Sex, Death, and Migration Shape Our World (forthcoming, WW Norton 2022) and The Future Faces of War: Population and National Security (2011), and editor of A Research Agenda for Political Demography (forthcoming Edward Elgar 2021).
 Her research has appeared in Asian Survey, International Interactions, International Area Studies Review, the Journal of Human Rights, and Orbis: A Journal of World Affairs, among others.
-Dr. Sciubba is also a member of the Council on Foreign Relations and Phi Beta Kappa.
-She is chair of the Political Demography and Geography Section of the International Studies Association.
-Dr. Sciubba received her Ph.D. and M.A. from the University of Maryland and her B.A. from Agnes Scott College.
+Dr. Sciubba is also a member of the Council on Foreign Relations and of the board of the Population Reference Bureau.
+Dr. Sciubba received her Ph.D. and M.A. from the University of Maryland and her B.A. from Agnes Scott College (Phi Beta Kappa).